Obama calls for rich to pay more, keep middle-class cuts

-WASHINGTON (Reuters) - President Barack Obama on Wednesday pushed for his proposal to have the wealthy pay more in taxes as a way to tame the federal deficit, taking a hard line in his opening bid before he begins fiscal talks with U.S. lawmakers later in the week.
+WASHINGTON, Nov 14 (Reuters) - President Barack Obama on Wednesday pushed f or his proposal to have the wealthy pay more in taxes as a way to tame the federal deficit, taking a hard line in his opening bid before he begins fiscal talks with U.S. lawmakers later in the week.

 Obama also said he was encouraged some Republicans have agreed to raising new revenues.